CodeAtCode/hook-flowchart/README.txt

 == Description ==

 All the hooks will showed in different flowchart in SVG format that you can download as PNG to study!

+The support for download as PNG not works on WebKit based browser.

 Check the screenshots!

 == Installation ==